-1. Organisation and report details a) Contracting Authority Name Fife Council b) Period of the annual procurement report 1st April 2021 - 31st a) Beguired by a19 Progurement Deform (Sectional) Act 2014 to proper an annual progurement report?
-(Vec.
-(No.) March 2022 Yes c) Required by s18 Procurement Reform (Scotland) Act 2014 to prepare an annual procurement report?
-(Yes / No) 162 2.
+1. Organisation and report details a) Contracting Authority Name Fife Council b) Period of the annual procurement report 1 st April 2021 - 31 st c) Required by s18 Procurement Reform (Scotland) Act 2014 to prepare an annual procurement report?
+(Yes / No) March 2022 Yes 2.
 Summary of Regulated Procurements Completed a) Total number of regulated contracts awarded within the report period 140 b) Total value of regulated contracts awarded within the report period £410.75m c) Total number of unique suppliers awarded a place on a regulated contract awarded during the period 377 i) how many of these unique suppliers are SMEs 293 ii) how many of these unique suppliers how many are Third sector bodies 14 3.
-Review of Regulated Procurements Compliancea) Number of regulated contracts awarded within the period that complied with your Procurement Strategyb) Number of regulated contracts awarded within the period that did not comply with your Procurement Strategy 139 4.
+Review of Regulated Procurements Compliance a) Number of regulated contracts awarded within the period that complied with your Procurement Strategy 139 b) Number of regulated contracts awarded within the period that did not comply with your Procurement Strategy 1 4.
 Community Benefit Requirements Summary Use of Community Benefit Requirements in Procurement: a) Total Number of regulated contracts awarded with a value of £4 million or greater.
-23 b) Total Number of regulated contracts awarded with a value of £4 million or greater that contain Community Benefit Requirements.
-6 c) Total Number of regulated contracts awarded with a value of less than £4 million that contain Community Benefit Requirements 29 Key Contract Information on community benefit requirements imposed as part of a regulated procurement that were fulfilled during the period: d) Number of Jobs Filled by Priority Groups (Each contracting authority sets its own priority groups) 67.82 e) Number of Apprenticeships Filled by Priority Groups 138.14 f) Number of Work Placements for Priority Groups 529 g) Number of Qualifications Achieved Through Training by Priority Groups 1 h) Total Value of contracts sub-contracted to SMEs £223,282 i) Total Value of contracts sub-contracted to Social Enterprises N/A FC does not record this (included in above figure) j) Total Value of contracts sub-contracted to Supported Businesses N/A FC does not Jy rotal value of contracte our contracted to Supported Businesses record this (included in above figure) k) Other community benefit(s) fulfilled £8,838 F. Fain Work and the real Living Were 5.
+23 b) Total Number of regulated contracts awarded with a value of £4 million or greater that contain Community 6 Benefit Requirements. c) Total Number of regulated contracts awarded with a value of less than £4 million that contain Community 29 Benefit Requirements Key Contract Information on community benefit requirements imposed as part of a regulated procurement that were fulfilled during the period: d) Number of Jobs Filled by Priority Groups (Each contracting authority sets its own priority groups) 67.82 e) Number of Apprenticeships Filled by Priority Groups 138.14 f) Number of Work Placements for Priority Groups 529 g) Number of Qualifications Achieved Through Training by Priority Groups 1 h) Total Value of contracts sub-contracted to SMEs £223,282 i) Total Value of contracts sub-contracted to Social Enterprises N/A FC does not record this (included in above figure) j) Total Value of contracts sub-contracted to Supported Businesses N/A FC does not record this (included in above figure) k) Other community benefit(s) fulfilled £8,838 5.
 Fair Work and the real Living Wage a) Number of regulated contracts awarded during the period that included a Fair Work First criterion.
 130 b) Number of unique suppliers who have committed to pay the real Living Wage in the delivery of a regulated 203 contract awarded during the period. c) Number of unique suppliers who are accredited Living Wage employers and were awarded a regulated 52 contract during the period. d) Number of unique suppliers who have signed up to the Scottish Business Pledge and were awarded a 11 regulated contract during the period.
 6. Payment performance a) Number of valid invoices received during the reporting period.
 313,850 b) Percentage of invoices paid on time during the period ("On time" means within the time period set out in 94% the contract terms.) c) Number of regulated contracts awarded during the period containing a contract term requiring the prompt 140 payment of invoices in public contract supply chains. d) Number of concerns raised by sub-contractors about the timely payment of invoices within the supply chain 0 of public contracts.